-The forward-looking statements, including statements relating to QB2, are based on and involve numerous assumptions, risks and uncertainties and actual results may vary materially.
-These statements are based on assumptions, including, but not limited to, general business and economic conditions, interest rates, the supply and demand for, deliveries of, and the level and volatility of prices of, zinc, copper, coal, blended bitumen, and other primary metals, minerals and products as well as those of our costs of production, and production and productivity levels, as well as those of our competitors, power prices, continuing availability of water and power resources for our operations, market competition, the accuracy of our reserve estimates (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based, conditions in financial markets, the future financial performance of new technologies in accordance with our expectations, our ability to attract and retain skilled staff, our ability to procure equipment and operating supplies, positive results from the studies on our expansion for our products, our ability to obtain permits for our operations and expansions, our ongoing relations with our employees and business partners and joint venturers, our expectations with respect to the carbon intensity of our operations, assumptions regarding returns of cash to shareholders include assumptions regarding our future business and prospects, other uses for cash or retaining cash.
-Reserve and resource life estimates assume the mine life of longest lived resource in the relevant commodity is achieved, assumes production at planned rates and in some cases development of as yet undeveloped projects.
-Assumptions are also included in the footnotes to various slides.
-Our anticipated RACE21TM related EBITDA improvements and associated costs assume that the relevant projects are implemented in accordance with our plans and budget, and are based on current c
+The forward-looking statements in these slides and accompanying oral presentation are based on numerous assumptions, and actual results may vary materially.
+These assumptions include, but are not limited to, assumptions regarding: general business and economic conditions; the supply and demand for, deliveries of, and the level and volatility of prices of, zinc, copper and coal and other primary metals and minerals as well as oil, and related productic; the supply and demand for, deliveries of, reliveries of, or understood of the receipt of regulatory and governmental approvals for our development projects and other operations, including our QB2 and QB3 projects; our production and production; power prices; continuing availability of water and power resources for our projects and operations; market competition; the accuracy of our reserve and resources estimates (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; conditions in financial markets generally; the future financial performance of the company; our ability to attract and retain skilled staff; our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; positive results from the studies on our expansion projects; our product inventories; our ability to secure adequate transportation for our products; our ability to obtain permits for our operations and expansions; our ongoing relations with our employees and business partners and joint venturers; interest rates; acts of foreign and domestic governments; the timing of development of our competitors' projects; and the impact of changes in the Canadian - U.S. dollar and other foreign exchange rates on our costs and results.

-Statements regarding our reserve and resource life estimates assume the mine life of longest lived resource in the relevant commodity is achieved, assumes production at planned rates and in some cases development of as yet undeveloped projects and assumes resources are upgraded to reserves and that all mineral and oil and gas reserves and resources could be mined.
-Management's expectations of mine life are based on the current planned production rates and assume that all reserves and resources described in this presentation are developed.
-Assumptions regarding our potential reserve and resource life assume that all resources are upgraded to reserves and that all reserves and resources could be mined.
-Our estimated profit and EBITDA and EBITDA sensitivity estimates are based on the commodity price and assumptions stated on the relevant slide or footnote, as well as other assumptions including foreign exchange rates.
+Statements regarding returns of cash to shareholders include assumptions regarding our future business and prospects and other uses for cash or retaining cash.
+Payment of dividends is in the discretion of the board of directors.
+Statements regarding our reserve and resource life estimates assume the mine life of longest lived resources in the relevant commodity is achieved, assumes production at planned rates and in some cases development of as yet undeveloped assumes resources are upgraded to reserves and that all mineral and oil and gas reserves and resources could be mined.
+Management's expectations of mine life are based on the current planned production rates and assume that all resources are upgraded to reserves and that all reserves and resources could be mined.
+Our estimated profit and EBITDA sensitivity estimates are based on the commodity price and assumptions stated on the relevant slide or footnote, as well as other assumptions including foreign exchange rates.
 Cost statements are based on assumptions noted in the relevant slide or footnote.
-Statements regarding future production are based on the assumptions of project sanctions and mine production.
-Our Elk Valley Water Quality Plan statements are based on assumptions regarding the effectiveness of current technology, and that it will perform as expected.
-Statements concerning future production costs or volumes are based on numerous assumptions of management regarding operating matters and on assumptions that demand for products develops as anticipated, that customers and other counterparties perform their contractual obligations, that operating and capital plans will not be disrupted by issues such as mechanical failure, unavailability of parts and supplies, labour disturbances, interruption in transportation or utilities, adverse weather conditions, and that there are no material unanticipated variations in the cost of energy or supplies.
+Statements regarding future production are based on the assumption of project sanctions and mine production.
+Our Elk Valley Water Quality Plan statements are based on assumptions that demand for returned to the relevant slide or footnote, as well as other assumptions of management regarding operating operating matters and on assumptions that demand for products develops as anticipated, that customers and other counterparties perform their contractual obligations, that operating and capital plans will not be disrupted by issues such as mechanical failure, unavailability of parts and supplies, labour disturbances, interruption in transportation or utilities, adverse weather conditions, and that there are no material unanticipated variations in the cost of energy or supplies.